 Candidates for the Elementary Teacher Licensure program are admitted on a rolling admissions basis.
-Complete files are reviewed monthly.
-Complete applications must be received no later than February 1st prior to the anticipated licensure year (i.e. if you plan to start the licensure year in Fall 2021, your application must be submitted no later than February 1, 2021).
+Applications must be received no later than February 1st prior to the anticipated licensure year (i.e. if you plan to start the licensure year in Fall 2021, your application must be submitted no later than February 1, 2021).
 Students are encouraged to apply early.
 Due to the competitive nature of our programs, meeting minimum admission standards does not guarantee acceptance.

 Please review the scheduling options for your licensing/student teaching year